Blood Testing

 Platelet-to-lymphocyte ratio (PLR)

-PLR is available in Vively's Metabolic Essentials Test.
-Book your blood test now for only $199 per test.
+PLR is now available in Vively's baseline health test, along with 60+ important health markers.
+Book your test today for only $99.

 What is the platelet-to-lymphocyte ratio (PLR)?